Update: This outlet is permanently closed.

 Korean food fans will know the brand well.
-First opened in Malaysia in 2016, there were crazy long queues when their first outlet opened in Pavilion Kuala Lumpur (the very one we were dining at!).
-The restaurant itself has a predominantly ‘construction site’ theme, with black and yellow signs reminiscent of warning signs you find at a development project… except featuring woks, knives and illustrations of food.
-Steel pipes, silver aluminium-like sheets and bricks make up part of the decor.
+First opened in Malaysia in 2016, there were crazy long queues when their first outlet opened in Pavilion Kuala Lumpur.
+The restaurant itself has a ‘construction site’ theme, with black and yellow signs reminiscent of warning signs you find at a development project… except featuring woks, knives and illustrations of food.
+Steel pipes, silver aluminum+-like sheets and bricks make up part of the decor.

 We ordered one of their specialties – the Army Stew or Budae Jjigae.
 This popular hotpot dish contains a mishmash of ingredients such as ramyeon and kimchi, rice cakes, tofu, vegetables such as carrots, mushrooms and beansprouts mixed with processed foods like hotdogs, sausages and ham.
 It was said that the during and after the Korean War, when there was a shortage of food, locals would use scrounged or smuggled surplus items from US army bases, throw them into a pot and cook everything together – hence the name ‘army stew’.

 After mixing and bringing to a boil, the result was comfort food like no other – springy noodles that went well with all the different ingredients which lent the dish different textures and flavours, topped with a spicy kick from the gochujang (chilli paste).
 Although the version here couldn’t top the army stew I had at Gangnam 88 it was still decent nonetheless.